treyus30/HT-101CBR/README.md

 **Required:**
 - Arduino Nano or Uno (authentic or clone).
-- 1-8x SSD1306 monochrome 128x64 OLED displays. **Note that the Uno is missing Pins A6 and A7, so is limited to 6 displays.
+- 1-8x SSD1306 monochrome **SPI** 128x64 OLED displays. **Note that the Uno is missing Pins A6 and A7, so is limited to 6 displays. **These must be 7-pin SPI displays.
+Do NOT get the 4-pin I2C version.**
 - 1x MCP2515 CAN Transceiver Module (make sure this is the full board, as pictured below).
 - Some method of wiring.
 - Some method of splitting connections.
 I recommend covered, low-amp screw terminal blocks.